-Revenue: \$37 million in 2014, rising to \$219 million annually when fully phased in
+Revenue: \$37 million in the first year, rising to \$219 million annually when fully phased in

-Under New York State law, a vacant property in New York City (but outside of Manhattan), which is situated immediately adjacent to property with a residential structure, has the same owner as the adjacent residential property, and has an area of no more than 10,000 square feet is currently taxed as Class 1 residential property.
+Under New York State law, a residentially zoned vacant lot or a commercially zoned lot that is situated immediately adjacent to property with a residential structure, has the same owner as the adjacent residential property, and has an area of no more than 10,000 square feet is currently taxed as Class 1 residential property.
 All other vacant land is taxed as commercial property.
 In fiscal year 2013, there were about 24,300 such vacant properties.
 As Class 1 property, these vacant lots are assessed at no more than 6 percent of full market value, with increases in assessed value due to appreciation capped at 6 percent per year and 20 percent over five years.
 In 2013, the median ratio of assessed value to full market value was 2.4 percent for these properties.